Joel Teitelbaum: Incident with King Carol II of Romania

-In the winter of 1936, the Romanian king Carol II made a visit in the city of Satmar.
+In the winter of 1936, the Romanian king Carol II visited the city of Satmar.
 A large parade consisting of thousands of soldiers and courtiers accompanied his arrival.
 The municipality prepared a large stage upon which all its religious and municipal leaders stood.
 Teitelbaum was accompanied by his son-in-law, Chananya Yom-Tov Lipa Teitelbaum, rabbi of Szemihály, and community leader Shmuel Rosenberg, and standing beside them were rabbis of the status quo and neolog communities, as well as other religious leaders.

-When the king approached the stage, he surveyed all the people who stood on it, and started walking in the direction of Teitelbaum, who was holding his rabbinical stick in one hand and his hat in the other.
-Two priests started walking towards the king, but he ignored them.
+When the king approached the stage, he surveyed all the people who stood on it and started walking toward Teitelbaum, who was holding his rabbinical stick in one hand and his hat in the other.
+Two priests began walking towards the king, but he ignored them.
 Teitelbaum, suddenly noticing what was happening, saluted and said the blessing "Shenatan MiChvodo LiVnei Adam" (lit. who gave from His (God's) honor to human beings) - the Jewish blessing said when one meets a king.
 The king gave Teitelbaum his hand.
 The moment was documented by a Jewish photographer and was published in the Romanian press.
 Several days later, the king was asked why he approached the Orthodox rabbi first, and he responded: "Immediately when I walked toward the stage, I surveyed all those who were standing on it.
 My heart was attracted to this rabbi due to his appearance that radiated spirituality (lit., Yiddishen geistlichen rabbiner)."
 The king's response was published in the country's Jewish press.